-Top five cars you can lease for under £100 a month
+Top five cars for around £100 a month

 Smarts are a common sight around cities around the world, and there’s good reason for that; the brilliantly packaged ForTwo Coupe is around a metre shorter than a Volkswagen Up, making it a doddle to park.

-It gets roughly the same dimensions as the old ForTwo (i.e tiny), but behind the wheel, the new car offers a much improved drive compared to its rather maligned predecessor.
-It’s even available with an F1-style flappy paddle gearbox!
+It gets roughly the same dimensions as the old ForTwo (i.e tiny), but behind the wheel, the new car offers a much improved drive.
+It’s also one of the cheapest ways of getting behind the wheel of a new car too, with monthly leases from as little as £80 per month.

 Ah, the Fiat 500.
 Still as trendy as ever, but nowhere near as costly as it once was, the famed ‘Cinquecento’ has a retro charm the majority of news cars just can’t pull off.
 Its tech and drivetrains however, are anything but retro.